bytemaestr0/dotfiles/nvim/.local/share/nvim/lazy/nvim-web-devicons/README.md

 These functions are the same as their counterparts without the `_by_filetype` suffix, but they take a filetype instead of a name/extension.

 You can also use `get_icon_name_by_filetype(filetype)` to get the icon name associated with the filetype.

+## Known Issues

+### My `setup` Overrides Are Not Applied

+*Cause:* A plugin may be calling nvim-web-devicons `setup` before you do.
+Your `setup` call will be ignored.

+*Workaround:* Call nvim-web-devicons `setup` before the plugin's own `setup`.

+### Windows and WSL not rendering icons properly on some terminals

+On Windows and WSL, it is possible that the icons are not rendered properly when using a terminal that relies on Windows' default system libraries.
+An example of this is Alacritty ([#271](https://github.com/nvim-tree/nvim-web-devicons/issues/271#issuecomment-2081280928)).
+Other terminals (e.g. Windows Terminal, and WezTerm) do no have this issue, as they ship newer versions of these libraries.
+More precisely, they use newer versions of `conpty.dll` and `OpenConsole.exe`.
+So, as a workaround to the rendering issue, you need to make your terminal use these newer files.
+Whether this is possible depends on the terminal you are using.
+Please refer to the terminal's documentation for this.

+In the specific case of Alacritty, you need to place up-to-date `conpty.dll` and `OpenConsole.exe` files in your `PATH`.
+Microsoft does not provide these files directly, but you can get them from other terminal emulators that ship them.

 ## Contributing